-Excerpt from chapter 10 of our chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984).
-The book is available at Kindle here, and is available to read for free here.
+Excerpt from Chapter 10 of our Chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984).
+The book is available at Kindle here and to read for free here.

 How does the Vatican influence U.S. policy?
 In hundreds of ways.
 Most important in creating many of these opportunities is the Church’s almost unimaginable wealth.
 Recently Luigi Di Fonzo, a Harvard professor, published an extensive study of Vatican wealth.
 “The Vatican’s total assets—not including the assets of the Roman Catholic Church, but including stock it controls on the New York and American stock exchanges, and property, gold reserves, and paintings—are probably $50 billion to $60 billion. . . .
 The Catholic Church in the United States, with “assets of more than $100 billion, today possesses more than ten times the combined wealth of IBM, Exxon, General Motors, and U.S. Steel.”
 There is no accountability for these funds to anyone except the Vatican.
 Everything is done in complete secrecy.
 It is simply mind-boggling to see Vatican claims of compassion for the poverty-stricken in Latin America in the face of this fantastic accumulation of wealth.

 Given our tax laws, and in the continued absence of any kind of redistribution of this wealth, the Church will continue to amass wealth indefinitely.
 Mexico was witness to the behavior of the Church that we are seeing in the United States today.
 By the time of its independence, the Church in Mexico had acquired perhaps half the land and capital wealth of the country.
 This is the reason that in Latin America “priests have become identified in the minds of the people with exploitation, superstition, and tyranny.”